 Before the service, write out these verses (from the CEV) on separate slips of paper and find volunteers to read them out:

-1 Don’t all these who are speaking come from Galilee?
+1. Don’t all these who are speaking come from Galilee?

-2 Then why do we hear them speaking our very own languages?
+2. Then why do we hear them speaking our very own languages?

-3 Some of us are from Parthia, Media and Elam.
-Others are from Mesopotamia, Judea, Cappadocia, Pontus, Asia, Phrygia, Pamphylia, Egypt, parts of Libya near Cyrene, Rome, Crete and Arabia.
+3. Some of us are from Parthia, Media, and Elam.
+Others are from Mesopotamia, Judea, Cappadocia, Pontus, Asia, Phrygia, Pamphylia, Egypt, parts of Libya near Cyrene, Rome, Crete, and Arabia.

-4 Some of us were born Jews, and others of us have chosen to be Jews.
+4. Some of us were born Jews, and others of us have chosen to be Jews.

-5 Yet we all hear them using our own languages to tell the wonderful things God has done.
+5. Yet we all hear them using our own languages to tell the wonderful things God has done.

 Ask for some volunteers to hold your lengths of flame-coloured material.
 (You could use ribbons, crepe paper or worship flags, if you can’t get long pieces of fabric.)

 Challenge the congregation to make a sound like a rushing wind using their voices, hands and feet.
 Give them a moment to think about what noises they can make.
 Once everyone is ready, ‘conduct’ the sound effect from the front.
 Start of quietly, like the noise of a soft breeze.
-Then get louder and stormier, thought a strong wind to a hurricane.
+Then get louder and stormier, through a strong wind to a hurricane.
 Then, bring the noise level back to a breeze, and then stillness.

-Split the congregation into two and ask one side to say: “What does this all mean?” and the other: “They are drunk!”
+Split the congregation into two and ask one side to say: “What does this all mean?” and the other: “They are drunk.”

 Read Acts 2:1-2 and then get the congregation to ‘perform’ their rushing wind, starting quietly and ending with a wild hurricane.
 Read verse 3 and ask your volunteers to run around the church trailing the coloured fabric behind them.
 Read verse 4 and ask people to shout out words of different languages, including words of praise to God if they know them.

 Read Act 2:5-7a and then ask your volunteers to stand and read their line.
-Then read verse 12, asking one half of the congregation to shout “What does all this mean?”, and verse 13, with the other half shouting: “They are drunk!”
+Then read verse 12, asking one half of the congregation to shout “What does all this mean?”, and verse 13, with the other half shouting: “They are drunk.”

 Explain that Peter stood up and told the whole crowd about Jesus, his death and resurrection.
 Read verses 27 to 39 and then say that about 3,000 people believed Peter’s message and were baptised!